 Kite Spots in Kalpitiya

 If you ask some of the local kitesurfers, then I’m sure they’ve got a few secret spots up their sleeve.
-But until then, here is a comprehensive list of the well-known areas to rig up ‘n’ ride.
+But until then, here is a comprehensive list of the awesome areas to rig up ‘n’ ride.

 This place is the main stomping ground for kitesurfers of all levels and the busiest by far.
 Getting here is easy; you can grab a tuk-tuk that will take you there in 10-15 minute (approx. $2 USD.)